mikitz/discord-scheduler-bot/README.md

 ## Features
 This Discord bot will
-  1. Automatically confirm a session if the `MINIMUM NUMBER OF PLAYERS >= ATTENDING PLAYERS`.
+  1. Automatically confirm a session if the `ATTENDING PLAYERS >= MINIMUM NUMBER OF PLAYERS`.
-  2. Automatically unconfirm a session if the `MINIMUM NUMBER OF PLAYERS >= ATTENDING PLAYERS` was true, but becomes false due to a player removing the reaction.
+  2. Automatically unconfirm a session if the `ATTENDING PLAYERS >= MINIMUM NUMBER OF PLAYERS` was true, but becomes false due to a player removing the reaction.
   3. Automatically cancel a session if `ABSENT PLAYERS > GROUP SIZE - MINIMUM NUMBER OF PLAYERS`.
   4. Automatically uncancel a session if `ABSENT PLAYERS = GROUP SIZE - MINIMUM NUMBER OF PLAYERS + 1`.